Employee Commendations / Complaints

-If you wish to commend the actions of any Pembroke Pines Police Department officer or employee you may:
+If you wish to commend the actions, professionalism, or outstanding service of any Pembroke Pines Police Department officer or employee you may:

 The Internal Affairs Unit is responsible for investigating complaints and allegations of improper conduct made against employees of the Pembroke Pines Police Department.

 Please contact the Internal Affairs Office for further information, at 954-436-3280 .

 A copy of our Complaint Initiation Form can be obtained at our East PD Headquarters or West PD Substation, or downloaded here about undefined about undefined .